jhowenstein/starfighter/README.md

 All code is written in Python 3.

 Game Modes:
+* Single Player
-*Survival: Currently the best developed game mode.
+  * Survival: Currently the best developed game mode.
 The game continues forever until the user is eliminated.
 Time survived, enemies destroy, and rounds completed are tracked displayed at the end of the game.
-*Campaign: Intended to be a 10-level campaign.
+  * Campaign: Intended to be a 10-level campaign.
 Turns out creating levels that are Fun and Challenging is hard.
 Only 4 levels currently functional.
+* Two Player:
-*Two Player: Player vs. Player.
+  * Player vs. Player.
 Players can choose thier ship type of choice (heavy, medium, light) and duel with a friend.